VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog6types.md

 };
 ```

 This can go as deep as you want, but it does get a bit confusing if you go too deep.
+The page for nested arrays on [TutorialsPoint](https://www.tutorialspoint.com/cprogramming/c_multi_dimensional_arrays.htm) may help if you want to know more.

 Anyway, a very, very, very important take away here is that if you make an array in C and then use the variable name without an index, you're getting the address of the first element.